Glenn Miller

-Miller is considered to be the father of the modern US military bands.
-In 1942, he volunteered to join the US military to entertain troops during World War II and ended up in the US Army Air Forces.
+Miller is considered the father of the modern US military bands.
+In 1942, he volunteered to join the US military.
+He entertained troops during World War II, and ended up in the US Army Air Forces.
 Their workload was just as heavy as the civilian band's had been.
 With a full string section added to a big band, the Major Glenn Miller Army Air Forces Orchestra was the forerunner of many US military big bands.

-Miller went missing in action (MIA) on December 15, 1944, on a flight over the English Channel.
-In keeping with standard operating procedure for the US military services, Miller was officially declared dead a year and a day later.
-An Army investigation led to an official finding of death for Miller, Norman Baessell, and John Morgan, all of whom died on the same flight.
+Miller went missing in action (MIA) on December 15, 1944, on a flight over the English Channel from England to France.
+In keeping with standard operating procedure for the US military services, he was officially declared dead a year and a day later.
+An Army investigation led to an official finding of death (FOD) for Miller, Norman Baessell, and John Morgan, all of whom died on the same flight.
 All three officers are listed on the Tablets of the Missing at Cambridge American Cemetery and Memorial in Cambridge, England.
-Since his body was not recoverable, Miller was allowed to have a memorial headstone placed at the US Army-operated Arlington National Cemetery in Arlington, Virginia.
+Since his body was not recoverable, Miller was allowed to have a memorial headstone placed at the US Army-operated Arlington National Cemetery.
 In February 1945, he was posthumously awarded the Bronze Star Medal.